Frequently Asked Questions

 Typically, each team will have approximately from 10-14 players.

 Adrenaline considers itself to be a fair treatment organization; however, this does not ensure equal playing time.
-Players will be utilized in an effort to compete at the highest level.
+Players will be utilized to compete at the highest level.
 Each team’s coaching staff will have their own approach and plan for the season.

 Flexible payment arrangements can be made upon request.
 In addition, financial assistance may also be available for qualified families.
 This process is confidential.
-Please email firstname.lastname@example.org to request a financial assistance application.
+Please email treasurer[AT]@calgaryadrenaline.com to request a financial assistance application.

-Additional costs could include, but are not limited to travel, accommodations, food, tournament fees, apparel and equipment.
+Additional costs could include, but are not limited to travel, accommodations, food, tournament fees, paid coaches, apparel and equipment.

 Adrenaline participates in Casino volunteering (next date scheduled for 2020).
 The organization hosts an annual silent auction/social night prior to the spring season.
 Additionally, each team may also have their own fundraising initiatives to offset player costs.